“We don’t hibernate, we celebrate!“

 Visit ByWard Market

-ByWard Market was a Winterlude location for 2019.
+ByWard Market was an official Winterlude location for 2019.
 Dating back to 1826, it’s one of the oldest and largest farmers’ markets in Canada.
 It includes a covered market as well as a big trading area outside.
 The market’s first customers were the workers who built Ottawa in the days when it was known as Bytown.
 Back then it was a rough, loggers’ town.
 It only became known as Ottawa, Canada’s capital, under Queen Victoria’s decree in 1857.

 ByWard Market’s open every single day except Christmas and New Year’s Day.
 It sells an eclectic range of staples and delicacies.
 I enjoyed browsing a shop crammed full of Canadian produce, like chutneys from Prince Edward Island, and locally sourced maple syrup.
 Wooden carvings of bears and elks, screen printings showing local scenes, and traditional indigenous clothing were all on sale.
 The market was also a warm place to nip into, to warm up from the cold.